Pruning Schefflera: How To Prune, Trim, Shape Umbrella Trees

 Cut an upright stem just above a growth node where leaves have sprouted using sharp pruning shears or scissors.

-This can not only help reduce the overall height but will encourage the plant to fill out.
+This can help reduce the overall height and encourage the plant to fill out.

-Pruning horizontal branches in the same manner can help control the plant’s width.
+Pruning horizontal branches similarly can help control the plant’s width.

 Dealing with an Extremely Straggly Plant